niklaskks/api-docs/source/includes/_intro_and_authentication.md

 # Introduction to the myAX API

 ## Basics
-The myAX web application (`my.ax-semantics.com`) is a self-service portal integrated in the AX NLG Cloud.
+The AX NLG Cloud web application (`cockpit.ax-semantics.com`) is a self-service portal integrated in the AX NLG Cloud.
 It enables your access to functionality such as data transfer, text generation and integration of automated content generation into your website.

 **All functionality of the platform is accessible via our API** at `api.ax-semantics.com` to ensure an easy integration into other platforms and systems.